christian-vorhemus/autcar/docs/1_Hardware_Assembly.md

 <img src="../images/A7.jpg" width="400">

 Afterwards, plug both motors into the motor bracket.
 Make sure the motors are connected as shown in the image below.
+Additionally, you can **add the rubber bands** to the brackets to fix the motors when they get hot.

 <img src="../images/A8_2.jpg" width="400">